-The riser card in your computer has three dedicated ISA slots and three dedicated PCI slots.
 The following illustration shows the expansion slots and connectors on the riser card.

-The riser card plugs into the system board via a 340-pin connector.
-Adapters plug into the ISA- or PCI-expansion connectors (slots) on the riser card.
-Signals from adapters are routed to the ISA or PCI buses.
+The riser card plugs into the system board via a 340-pin connector and expansion adapters plug into the ISA- or PCI-expansion connectors (slots) on the riser card.
 Each ISA-expansion connector provides a 16-bit-wide data path, and each PCI-expansion connector provides a 32-bit-wide data path.